qrvey/partner-portal/docs/composer/05-Working with Data/Connections/overview-of-connections.md

 ## View and Monitor Connections

 1. To view all connections, navigate to the **Data** Module, then into **Connections**.
 An option to preview data appears on Connections established directly to a data source, such as a file, table/view, or query.
 You have several monitoring options.
     - **View Source Data** — Find the desired Connection and click **View Source Data**.
 A preview of loadable data will appear.
-    You can see the first 100 records and the total number of records for custom queries displayed above the table on the right.
     - **Verify if Connection is In Use** — Click **In Use** to check how many Datasets are using a specific Connection.
+You may also access this from the three-dot menu.
+    - **Favorite a Connection** — Click the star on the connection card to add it to your list of favorites.

 ## Create a Connection